Greek lemon chicken is known as kotopoulo lemonato in Greece and makes for an easy weeknight meal.

 Greek Lemon Chicken – Kotopoulo Lemonato

-And this recipe is great for lazy days because you won’t need to buy a long list of ingredients – most should just be in your kitchen.
+And this recipe is great for lazy days.
+Because you won’t need to buy a long list of ingredients – most should just be in your kitchen.

 We had a short dinner together before he had to go back but it made my day knowing he’d eaten.

 Want more easy one-pot meals?

 [wpurp-searchable-recipe]Greek Lemon Chicken – Kotopoulo Lemonato – – chicken (cut into pieces), lemons (juiced), olive oil, garlic (diced), greek oregano (dried), Kosher salt, Black pepper (freshly ground), , Marinade: Combine ingredients together in bowl or plastic bag for 4 hours.; Cooking Chicken: Preheat oven to 400F.; Place dutch oven on stove top over medium-high heat.